Terriers

 They have a medium-length coat that must be brushed at least three times weekly.
 You should also hand strip their coat a few times a year to get rid of dead hair, as it allows new hair to grow.
 Stripping the coat maintains its wiry texture, whereas the alternative is to clip the coat.
 Many pet owners choose this method, although it can make the hair soft and increases shedding.

-Grooming Sealyham Terriers can be a long process on the days you need to strip or clip them.
+Grooming Sealyham Terriers can be a long process on the days you need strip or clip them.
 You can always take them to a professional groomer to avoid this laborious part!

 Trim their nails twice a month to avoid scratches and brush their tooth to prevent gum disease.
-It is always essential to check their ears, nose, and eyes for debris build-up or signs of infections.
+It is always essential to check their ears, nose and eyes for debris build-up or signs of infections.

 Sealyham Terriers, unfortunately, can be loud.
 They are vigilant dogs who are pretty wary of strangers and, because of their high prey instinct, will have the habit of barking at any small animal that passes by.